-- 1- To manage and execute a substantial project in a limited time. - 2- To identify and learn whatever new skills are needed to complete the project.
+1- To manage and execute a substantial project in a limited time.

+2- To identify and learn whatever new skills are needed to complete the project.

-3- To apply design and engineering skills in the accomplishment of a single task.
-In this context the skills mentioned may be in the general area of design and engineering in its broadest sense, or may be very specifically related to particular tools.
+Philadelphia University Faculty of Information Technology MIS Handbook 2011 - 2012 context the skills mentioned may be in the general area of design and engineering in its broadest sense, or may be very specifically related to particular tools.